Dilton Marsh: Features

 The village High Street is 2 km (2187 yd) long.
-The village has a public house (the Prince of Wales), a post office, grocery shop, fish and chip shop, and a combined farm shop, garden centre and cafe (Fairfield Farm College).
+The village has a public house (the Weavers previously the Prince of Wales), fish and chip shop, and a combined farm shop, garden centre and cafe (Fairfield Farm College).
 The village school continues as Dilton Marsh Church of England Primary School, in new accommodation built in 1988 behind the former church school.

 Governance

-The village forms part of Ethandune electoral division of Wiltshire Council.
-This almost encircles Westbury, taking in Heywood, Bratton, Edington, and Coulston.
-The total population of Ethandune, at the 2011 census, was 4,526.
+An elected parish council is the first tier of local government.
+Most local government functions are carried out by Wiltshire Council, a unitary authority.
+The parish is part of the Ethandune electoral division, which elects one member of Wiltshire Council.

 Transport

-At the eastern end of the village is Dilton Marsh railway station, known locally as "the Halt", a simple pair of platforms on the Westbury–Warminster line.
-This is a request stop the subject of the John Betjeman poem Dilton Marsh Halt.
+At the eastern end of the village is Dilton Marsh railway station, a simple pair of platforms on the Westbury–Warminster line.
+This is a request stop and is the subject of the John Betjeman poem Dilton Marsh Halt.

-In the past, passengers were directed to the seventh house up the hill, Holmdale, where tickets could be bought from Mrs H. Roberts acting as a ticket agent for British Rail.
+Until 1947, passengers were directed to the seventh house up the hill, Holmdale, where tickets could be bought from Mrs H. Roberts acting as a ticket agent for British Rail.